 If you find a salvage source through a demolition, don’t try to take out individual tiles on site.
 Just try to take whole large chunks of the floor (or wall) with cement intact.
 Then you can work on them later at your leisure.
 A diamond tile saw is a nice tool to help you cut them apart and get the grout and cement off.

-I had an impossible time even trying to modern tiles in a 2″ hex to do a reproduction floor.
+I had an impossible time even trying modern tiles in a 2″ hex to do a reproduction floor.
 I could find no manufacturer who makes them.
-Only the 1 inch hex tiles are available.
+Only the 1-inch hex tiles are available.
 I did search the internet and found Maids of Jacksonville may have some 2″ hex tiles they salvaged from a demolition job.

-If you are doing an all new wall as a reproduction, 3 inch by six inch subway-type wall tiles are available, but again have the slightly eased or rounded edges.
-Also they have the usual tabs, which prevent you from setting them close together like the old tiles – unless you grind or cut off all the tabs of all four edges of all the tiles.”
+If you are doing an all new wall as a reproduction, 3 inches by six-inch subway-type wall tiles are available, but again have the slightly eased or rounded edges.
+Also, they have the usual tabs, which prevent you from setting them close together like the old tiles – unless you grind or cut off all the tabs of all four edges of all the tiles.”